5 facts about book award scams you won’t hear anywhere else

 Think of it like book genres.
 Some people love fantasy but dislike romance.
 Others enjoy biographies but do not care for thrillers.
 Just because someone does not like a particular genre, that does not make all the books within that genre somehow “scams.”

 Likewise, some awards are not the right fit for your book and your goals.
 Other awards could be exceptionally valuable for connecting with your audience and your book marketing.
 And even though a particular award may not be right for your goals, that exact same award could be wonderfully valuable for another author.

 There are many thousands of book awards from around the globe, researched and monitored by our technology daily.
 We continuously add new awards to our system and are proud of the breadth of opportunities we give to authors by sorting and presenting relevant options.

-With all of those awards, we have only ever come across 1 actual book award scam.
-Yup, just one in the years we’ve been in business.
+With all of those awards, we have only ever come across 2 actual book award scams.
+Yup, just two in the years we’ve been in business.

-As soon as it was revealed to be a scam, we blacklisted it from our system, informed industry organizations, and helped authors recover their resources.
-Every day we see new award opportunities coming to the market, and we never see the volume of scams people talk about in the industry.
+As soon as we uncovered each as a scam, we blacklisted them from our system, informed industry organizations, and helped authors recover their resources.
+Every day we see new award opportunities coming to the market, and we never see the volume of scams some people talk about in the industry.

 3. Paying An Entry Fee Doesn’t Mean It’s A Scam